actionitdev/pipeline/README.md

  1) Circle CI

 # Important Notes:
-Make changes in the `docker-compose.yml` file as per the product requirement changes.
+Make modifications in the `docker-compose.yml` file as per the product requirement changes.
-Continuous intergartion pipeline work flow can be managed by editing the `config.yml` file.
+Continuous intergartion pipeline workflow can be managed by editing the `config.yml` file.